 A campus student who does not enroll for two consecutive semesters must reapply before enrolling in courses.
-A student who is away for an extended period should be aware that s/he may be required to fulfill different general studies and major requirements or to retake successfully completed classes in which the material covered previously is deemed to be sufficiently outdated.

-Former WED or Woods Online students who wish to be re-admitted to the either of those programs must submit a new application and a one page personal essay, as well as official transcripts from any college/university attended since the date of withdrawal from the College.

-Application fees are waived for students applying for re-admission.
+A student who is away for an extended period may be required to fulfill different general studies and major requirements or to retake successfully completed classes in which the material covered previously is deemed to be outdated.
+Former distance education students who wish to be re-admitted must submit a new application and personal essay, as well as official transcripts from any college/university attended since the date of withdrawal from the College.
+Graduates of the College may not earn a second degree at the same level as the first.
+Application fees are waived for students/graduates applying for re-admission.